4 Reasons To Suggest Adaptive Clothing

 - Full Paralysis Solutions – Open Back Dresses, Full Zipper Pants

 Adaptive clothing offers dressing solutions that help reduce the physical strain on health care professionals and provides easy dressing solution for the patient.

 Patients with Alzheimer’s or Dementia behavior may display aggressive behaviors while being dressed.

 - Pulling shirts over their face can cause confusion, panic and aggression.
-Open back tops and open back dresses open up completely reducing the struggle of forcing a shirt over the head.
+Many adaptable clothing items such as; open back tops and open back dresses open up completely reducing the struggle of forcing a shirt over the head.
 Adaptive clothing offers larger arm openings making it easier to dress patients who refuse to cooperate or patients who have reduced upper arm mobility.

 - Adaptive anti-strip suit designs provide effective solutions for patients with dementia and those show aggressive disrobing behaviors.
 Adaptive clothing allows patients to be dressed from behind reducing potential nursing staff injuries while solving patient disrobing issues.